cncf/mentoring/README.md

 ### Kubernetes

 Please visit the [Kubernetes GSoC page](https://git.k8s.io/community/mentoring/google-summer-of-code.md) for general information.

+**Communication**:

 For any questions or comments, please reach out to us on the #gsoc-apps channel on the [Kubernetes slack](http://slack.k8s.io/).
+Please don't use DMs or personal emails unless strictly necessary.

 #### Integrate kube-batch with pytorch-operator/mxnet-operator